Primary Health Care Opioid Response Initiative

-The Alberta College of Family Physicians (ACFP) staff and Board have been consulting with the ACFP Opioid Response Task Force (Family Physicians from around the province in different practice types) since December 2016 to inform the primary health care opioid response.
-Since then, Alberta Health has engaged with ACFP and our partners to determine how to support a collaborative response to the crisis through the engagement of primary health care system in Alberta.
+The Alberta College of Family Physicians (ACFP) staff and Board consulted with the ACFP Opioid Response Task Force (Family Physicians from around the province in different practice types) in December 2016 to inform the primary health care opioid response.